ngntrgduc/movies-manager/PERSONAL_CRITERIA.md

 Recommendation threshold: > **8**

-**Why a 10-point scale?**: It simplifies input (reduces cognitive load), aligns with common standards like IMDb, and reflects that a 10-point scale is simply a 5-point scale with half-point increments.
+**Why a 10-point scale?**: It simplifies input (reduces cognitive load), aligns with common standards like IMDb, and reflects that a 10-point scale is simply a 5-point scale with half-point increments ([Letterboxd](https://letterboxd.com/) use this).

 ### Criteria for selecting movies/series